 Chef Instructors at Escoffier’s pastry programs are very successful chefs with plenty of industry experience.
 They’ve worked in Michelin-starred restaurants, started their own bakeries, written cookbooks, been on television, and received major accolades.

 These instructors are devoted to their students and may be willing to provide long-term mentorship to some.

 Outside the classroom or kitchen, there is more help to be had.
-All Escoffier graduates have access to Career Services for life.
+All Escoffier graduates have access to ongoing Career Services support even after graduation.
 This includes resume and interview help, job boards, career planning, and industry referrals.